Bobbyp99/automated-conflict-identifier-app/README.md

    NOTE: This is where you can further analyze the matches using methods beyond the scope of this project

 ---

+### Additional Tools
+1. conflictScanner.py
+   - this writes matches and outputs them to a csv file with the following fields:
+   "Official Name,Vote Outcome,File Number,Agenda Item Subject,Vote Date,Meeting Type,Overall Result,Entity Matched,Interest Schedule,Interest Year,Link"
+   - fields must be configured for the name of the decisions and interests files

 ## Constraints/Limitations
 - Extracts data from CSV files for the matching